Menu

 About Chopta–Tungnath Trek

 Chopta sits pretty in Rudraprayag district, and it’s basically nature showing off.
-The trek starts from
+The Chopta Tungnath Trek starts from

 these gorgeous meadows at around 8,500 feet, takes you up to Tungnath Temple (which, fun fact, is